mitkonikov/SchoolNet/readme.md

 Here are some download links for the libraries:
  - [swal.js](https://cdn.jsdelivr.net/npm/sweetalert2@9)

-We are going to modify the way of serving of these files as we implement the Reactframe.
+We are going to modify the way of serving of these files as we implement the Svelte Frame.
 But, for now, this remains a pain. *(TODO)*

 * There is a file in the `css` and `js` folder listing the missing files there.